solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 layout: post
 title: Simple Deployment Pipeline
 author: lokori
-excerpt: It is possible to create a professional deployment pipeline and do continuous delivery with few simple tools.
+excerpt: It is possible to create a professional deployment pipeline and do Continuous Delivery (CD) with few simple tools.
 When you remove the hype, CD and DevOps are not magic.
-I will present a real example from our project to show what can be achieved with a minimal effort by normal developers.
+I will present a real example from our project to show what can be achieved with a minimal effort by ordinary developers.
 Quite a lot actually.
 ---

-This article shows how we created a simple deployment pipeline using open source components, but this is not a detailed tutorial.
-Obviously you must first do Continuous Integration to enable DevOps and [Continuous Delivery](http://en.wikipedia.org/wiki/Continuous_delivery), but then what?
-What is between [the elite](http://codeascraft.com/) and a simple CI arrangement?
+This article shows how we created a simple deployment pipeline using open source components.
+Obviously you must first do Continuous Integration (CI) to enable DevOps and [Continuous Delivery](http://en.wikipedia.org/wiki/Continuous_delivery), but then what?
+What is between [the elite CD practices](http://codeascraft.com/) and a plain CI arrangement?
 Here's one answer.

 ## The first rule of DevOps is you don't talk about 'DevOps'